rohitbrleaf/a-simple-neural-network/README.md

    3: binary cross entropy
    4: categorical cross entropy

-   most used cost function used in linear regression is mean sqaured error
+   Most used cost function in linear regression is mean sqaured error
     cost: sum of errors divided by length of targets

   # Bias ?